melezhik/SparrowCI/README.md

 ## Tasks

-Tasks are elementry build units.
+Tasks are elementary build units.
 They could be written on various languages or executed as external Sparrow plugins.

-Every task is executed in separated environments and does not see other tasks.
+Every task is executed in separated environment and does not see other tasks.

+Artifacts and tasks output data is mechanism how tasks communicate with each other.

 ## Workers

+Workers execute tasks.

 SparrowCI workers are ephemeral docker alpine instances, that are created for every build and then destroyed.
 If you need more OS support please let me know.

-Artifacts and tasks output data is mechanism how tasks communicate with each other.

 ## Parallel tasks execution